-Around the world, there are towers, arches, and monuments that honor important statesman, war battles, and, well, anything a country or region deems important.
+Around the world, there are towers, arches, and monuments that honor important statesmen, war battles, and, well, anything a country or region deems important.
 In the Bavarian town of Kelheim, Liberation Hall (or Befreiungshalle in German) honors the victory over Napoleon during the Wars of Liberation in 1813.
 The massive round building sits overlooking the town and the surrounding Danube River Valley.
 Needless to say, the Befreiungshalle in Kelheim leaves a big impression.

 Brief History of Befreiungshalle Kelheim